-Choosing a barcode scanner can be a challenging task if you don’t have a lot of experience.
-This is a quick overview of what you should know when selecting barcode scanners.
+Choosing a barcode scanner can be a challenging task if you lack experience.
+This article will provide a quick overview of what you should know when selecting a barcode scanner.

-The first question you need to ask is what type of barcode you will be scanning: 1D or 2D.
-This is important because a 1D scanner cannot scan 2D barcodes, although 2D scanners can scan 1D barcodes.
-A 1D barcode has black vertical lines and looks like:
+The first question you must ask is, what type of barcode will you be scanning: 1D or 2D.
+This is important because although 2D scanners can scan 1D barcodes, a 1D scanner cannot scan a 2D barcode.
+A 1D barcode has black vertical lines that looks like this:

 1D barcodes have a range of symbologies: code39, code128 and UPC are typical.
-UPC (Universal Product Codes) barcodes are what is found on merchandise and store products, whereas the other symbologies are typically used for internal tracking such as manufacturer serial numbers, inventory locations, etc. Most scanners are configurable to filter out and read only the symbologies you specify.
-If you don’t know the symbology you are using, you should check to confirm that the scanner can read it if you elect to use a 1D scanner.
+UPC (Universal Product Codes) barcodes are found on merchandise and store products, whereas the other symbologies are typically used for internal trackings, such as manufacturer serial numbers, inventory locations, etc. Most scanners are configurable to filter out and only read the symbologies you specify.
+If you are unsure of the symbology you’re using, check to confirm that the scanner will be able to read it, if you elect to use a 1D scanner.

 Imager or Laser Barcode Scanner?

-Laser barcode scanners read 1D barcodes by emitting a thin red line of light (the laser) which reads the barcode.
-Many imagers also emit a red line of light to help the user target what they are scanning.
-Imagers tend to read broken or dirty barcodes better than laser scanners.
+Laser barcode scanners read 1D barcodes by emitting a thin red line of light (the laser).
+Many imagers also emit a red light line to help the user target what they are scanning.
+Imagers also tend to read broken or dirty barcodes better than laser scanners.

 The form factor for scanners varies by the type of application.
-Most of our customers use handheld scanners built into rugged mobile devices like Intermec CN3, CN50 or Motorola MC55 or MC75 devices.
-These scanners are built into mobile computers and mobile software application talks directly to the scanner using the scanner’s API address.
+Most customers use handheld scanners built into rugged mobile devices like Intermec CN3, CN50, Motorola MC55, or MC75 devices.
+These scanners are built into mobile computers, and mobile software application talk directly to the scanners using the scanner’s API address.
 Mobile computer scanners range in price from $1250 to $3000+.

 - Inventory counts